gisairo/asilia-base-drupal/README.md

 Make sure you have drush installed and configured properly.
 Use this [guide](http://drupalize.me/videos/what-drush) to help you setup drush.

+Clone this repository to a folder where you want to install drupal and then:

 run drush make /path/to/asilia.make

 and let the script do the rests